Abhira dynasty: History

-The Abhiras spoke Apabhraṃśa, and seem to have patronized Sanskrit.
+The Abhiras spoke Apabhraṃśa, and seem to have patronised Sanskrit.
 The Nasik cave inscription of Isvarsena is written mostly in Sanskrit.
 Several guilds flourished in their kingdom, in which people invested large amounts for making endowments.
 This indicates peace, order and security in the kingdom of the Abhiras.

-Mahaksatrapa Isvaradatta

-According to Dr. Bhagwan Lal, The Abhira or Ahir King Ishvardatta entered Gujarat from North Konkan defeated Vijayasena, a Kshatriya and established his supremacy.

-Patanjali in his Mahabhashya mentioned about Abhira kings.
-Abhira chieftains served as Generals to the Saka rulers.
-In the second century A.D., an Ahir Chief Isvaradatta became the Mahakshatrapa(Supreme King).
+Patanjali in his Mahabhashya mentioned the Abhira kings.
+Abhira chieftains served as generals to the Saka rulers.
+In the second century A.D., an Ahir Chief Isvaradatta became the Mahakshatrapa (Supreme King).
 The Abhira played a key role in causing downfall of Satvahanas in third century A.D.

 Saka Satakarni

 Another king claiming to be a son of Mathari besides Abhira Ishwarsena is Sakasena.
 He is identified with Saka Satakarni, whose coins have been found over Andhra Pradesh and is taken to be a Satavahana king and successor of Yajna Sri Satakarni.
-However, K.Gopalchari thinks that Sakasena was a Abhira king.
+However, K.Gopalchari thinks that Sakasena was an Abhira king.
 Reasons: